HParklab/IFUM/README.md

 ## Before You Start

-**Important Note on GPU Usage:**

-Running IEFFEUM on different GPUs (e.g., A5000 vs. A6000) might result in slightly different predicted Δ*G* values.
-The exact cause of this discrepancy is currently unknown. (마이유비 설명)
+IEFFEUM may produce slightly different predicted Δ*G* values when run on different GPUs.
+For instance, we observed a Δ*G* of 0.20 for MyUb with an A6000, and 0.19 with an A5000.

 ## Installation